himkt/konoha/README.md

 cd konoha && docker-compose up --build  # build and launch contaier
 ```

-Tokenization is done by posting a json object to `localhost:8000/api/tokenize`.
+Tokenization is done by posting a json object to `localhost:8000/api/v1/tokenize`.
 You can also batch tokenize by passing `texts: ["１つ目の入力", "２つ目の入力"]` to the server.

 (API documentation is available on `localhost:8000/redoc`, you can check it using your web browser)

 Send a request using `curl` on you terminal.
+Note that a path to an endpoint is changed in v4.6.4.
+Please check our release note (https://github.com/himkt/konoha/releases/tag/v4.6.4).

 ```json
 $ curl localhost:8000/api/v1/tokenize -X POST -H "Content-Type: application/json" \